Sunday Mass Attendance

 A regularly scheduled Mass for the Sunday precept must have annual average attendance of at least 50% of the church capacity.

-Overall Archdiocese Utilization
+Average Archdiocese Church Utilization

 0 %